basnijholt/nijho.lt/content/post/homelab-explained/index.md

 That also makes it long, so read the parts you find interesting and skip the rest; if you already know what DNS or WireGuard is, skip ahead.

 If it is too long, send it to your AI agent, discuss it, and figure out together which parts make sense for your own network.

-My setup spans four machines, but most of the pieces are just as useful on one.
+If you have a single machine that already runs NixOS, you probably don't need Docker or compose-farm at all: adding your services as NixOS modules is simpler, and that is what I recommend to friends in that situation.
-For example, compose-farm works just as well with a single host; it just gives you the flexibility to fan out later.
+If you would rather use Docker, which is usually the path a project officially supports, compose-farm works just as well on a single host and lets you fan out later.
+The multi-machine part is where my setup really pays off, but the rest of this post, from the reverse proxy to the VPNs, is just as useful on one machine.

 Throughout the post I use a few services as running examples: [Mealie](https://mealie.io/) for recipes, [ntfy](https://ntfy.sh/) for push notifications, and my git server at `git.nijho.lt`.